MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 ms.author: billmath
 ---

-# Security update to the auto-upgrade process
+# Security improvements to the auto-upgrade process

 As part of Microsoft’s push to harden the security of our features, we're making service changes to Microsoft Entra Connect Sync and Microsoft Entra Connect Health.
-This includes a change to Product Key Services.
+This push includes a change to Product Key Services.
 PKS is an internal service used by Microsoft Entra Connect Sync and Microsoft Entra Connect Health to auto-upgrade client components to an updated version.
-We're in the process of deprecating PKS because the service is being replaced by the Hybrid Upgrade Service (HUS).
+We're in the process of deprecating PKS.
+This service is being replaced by the Hybrid Upgrade Service (HUS).

 Since January 2024, we have been auto-upgrading Microsoft Entra Connect Sync and Microsoft Entra Connect Health to an updated build.
-For customers who have previously opted out of auto-upgrade or for whom auto-upgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 16, 2024**.
+For customers who opted out of auto-upgrade or for whom auto-upgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 16, 2024**.

 To take advantage of our latest security improvements, we strongly encourage customers to upgrade to the following builds by **September 16, 2024**.